Google Code-in 2014 Frequently Asked Questions

 Once you turn 18 and are enrolled in university you can apply to participate in our university program, Google Summer of Code.

 First of all, make sure you have read the Contest Rules.
 Each open source project's contest page will have more information about where to ask questions, so also check there for additional information.
 If you still do not have an answer to your question, please send email to the contest discussion mailing list and one of the contest administrators will be happy to point you in the right direction.
-You can also find more information on the GCI wiki.
+There are additional resources available on our Google Code-in website including Example tasks from previous years, flyers, tips on using IRC, samples of the different proofs of enrollment and logos.